tytydraco/yessleep/out/A_Crow_dropped_a_bleeding_statue_at_my_housePart_1.md

 I accessed the public records relayed to her case.Her body was found in an state of advanced decomposition,despite being killed a day prior.She had acid burns amd bite marks all over her body.Her house and especially the attic were completely trashed.

-I took an cursory review of her family history.Well,well,her elder sister was found dead in her room 2 years later,4 months back.She committed suicide by slashing her wrist.Whats more,she was found with the statue in her room.
+I took a cursory review of her family history.Well,well,her elder sister was found dead in her room 2 years later,4 months back.She committed suicide by slashing her wrist.Whats more,she was found with the statue in her room.

 Though,why was the younger sister's blood flowing from the statue when the older sister was found with it?It seemed that the deaths were connected.